lukehinds/ansible-tpm-simulator/README.md

 rng-tools randomness
 --------------------

-When using the Vagrantfile a virtio feed is made from the hosts /dev/urandom to help with entropy.
+When using `libvirt` as a provider, a virtio feed is made from the hosts /dev/urandom to the guest, in order to help with entropy needs.

 Usage
 =====

-Clone the repository and then simply run `vargant up`.
+Clone the repository and then simply run `vargant up --provider <provider>`.

+For example, using libvirt:

+`vagrant up --provider libvirt`

+For example, using VirtualBox:

+`vagrant up --provider virtualbox`

 Once the VM is started, `vagrant ssh` into the VM and run `sudo su -` to become root.